aurora-bf/aurora-bf.github.io/content/about/_index.md

 #        end_date: '2013'
 #        other_info: 'graduated with first class honor, supervised by Prof.  Cool!'
 ---
-I'm a final year PhD student at the [Center for Atmosphere Ocean Science](https://caos.cims.nyu.edu/dynamic/) at NYU's Courant Institute being advised by [Laure Zanna](https://zanna-researchteam.github.io/).
+I'm a Schmidt AI in Science Postdoctoral Fellow at Scripps Institution of Oceanography working with [Ian Eisenman](https://eisenman.ucsd.edu/).
+I received my PhD in September 2024 from the [Center for Atmosphere Ocean Science](https://caos.cims.nyu.edu/dynamic/) within NYU's Courant Institute, advised by [Laure Zanna](https://zanna-researchteam.github.io/).
 \
 \
 I am working on problems related to large scale climate and ocean dynamics.
-My PhD work so far has used various methodologies including response theory to understand perturbations of the climate system, developing theory from simplified geophysical fluid dynamics models, and working with an ocean model (MITgcm) run in idealized set-ups.
+My work so far has used various methodologies including response theory to understand perturbations of the climate system, developing theory from simplified geophysical fluid dynamics models, and working with ocean models run in idealized set-ups.